for Your Rights

-In California, a domestic violence conviction is part of someone's permanent criminal record.
-Our lead attorney, Thomas Tears, has defended clients against criminal charges for over 30 years, and our firm knows how to best navigate the justice system in domestic violence cases.
+In California, a domestic violence conviction is part of someone’s permanent criminal record.
+Our lead attorney, Thomas Tears, has defended clients against criminal charges for 39 years, and our firm knows how to best navigate the justice system in domestic violence cases.
 Accusations can be exaggerated, false, or could have mitigating circumstances that must be brought to the attention of the court.

 The earlier our firm gets involved, the more likely we can achieve a dismissal of charges.
 When this is not possible, you can be confident that we will move forward with a defense strategy that is carefully planned and professionally managed.
 Even if you are found guilty, we will not stop fighting for your best interests.
 There are other feasible options we can pursue: we can fight for a reduction of charges and we can fight to keep you from behind bars!